leonstel/leonstel.github.io/blogs/gmap3.md

 `first` gets the first passed observable that reaches it followed by ending / completing the stream.

-###changedButWaitFor
+#### Changed But Wait For

-Listens to a store's prop and waits for other specified props to be true or on existence.
+Listens to a store's prop and waits for other specified props to be true or existence.

 ```
 // src/app/utils.ts